 When working with getML, the raw data usually comes in the form of relational data.
 That means the information relevant for a prediction is spread over several tables.
-The data model is the definition of the relations between all of them.
-If you are not sure what relational data is, check out our blog post on this topic.
+The data model is the definition of the relationships between all of them.

 The population table¶

-The following example shows the population table of a customer churn
+The following example contains the population table of a customer churn

 analysis.
 The target variable is